SkylineCommunications/dataminer-docs-connectors/connector/doc/Digital_Alert_Systems_DASDEC-III.md

 ### Alerts

 This page contains the **Mandatory Open Alerts** and the **Voluntary Open Alerts** tables.
 Each alert contains a countdown.
 Once the countdown reaches zero different actions will occur depending on the type of alert:
--EAN, NPT, RMT - Message will be forwarded/sent to **Alert Logging** table -RWT - Message will be forwarded based on last message countdown and then sent to **Alert Logging** table -All other messages: Message will not be forwarded and be sent to **Alert Logging** table.
+-EAN, NPT, RMT - Message will be forwarded to DASDEC/moved to **Alert Logging** table -RWT - Message will be forwarded to DASDEC based on last message countdown and then moved to **Alert Logging** table -All other messages: Message will not be forwarded to DASDEC and be moved to **Alert Logging** table with a status of "expired".
 Do note that the operator can manually forward a message at any time using the "Approve" button

 Also contains "Alert Logging" page button